Socialsuite

 The real problem wasn't design — it was clarity.

 One message can't resonate with both audiences.
-The website needed to feel like two experiences in one — unified by brand, differentiated by intent.
+The brand needed to feel like two experiences in one — unified by visual language, differentiated by intent.

 Social Impact Users